ProtoSebastian/py-assembler-old/README.md

 (3 bytes per character)

 ## ORG directive
-Sets current position to the operand after resolution.
+Sets current position to the operand.
+(Again, labels cannot be used, as ORGs effect where labels go.)

 If you need to set the position to 0x8000 to perhaps store some information you want to access later in the ROM, you'd do:
 `ORG $8000` or `ORG 0x8000`